bviktor/certzure/readme.md

 - **username**: an Azure admin account - **Note**: this account must not have 2FA enabled
 - **password**: the account's password
 - **resourceGroupName**: the resource group that holds your DNS zones
-- keyStoreLocation: unused at the moment
-- keyStorePassword: unused at the moment

 # Usage